-As mentioned, the version of the model to be used here consists of 18 production sectors and 22 countries/regions (plus rest-of-world).
+As mentioned, the version of the model to be used here consists 18 production sectors and 22 countries/regions (plus rest-of-world).
 The sectoral and country/region coverage are indicated in the tables below.
-Agriculture is modeled as perfectly competitive with product differentiation by country of origin, and all other sectors as monopolistically competitive with free entry and exit of differentiated-product firms.
+Agriculture is modeled as perfectly competitive with product differentiation by country of origin, and all other sectors covering manufactures and services are modeled as monopolistically competitive.
+Each monopolistically competitive firm produces a differentiated product and sets price as a profit-maximizing mark-up of price over marginal cost.
+Free entry and exit of firms then guarantees zero profits.